Hi and thank you for clicking on The Skipper.

 Back I went.

 The flames were gone.
 The dragon was gone.
 The beautiful gold was gone.
 I was sitting alone in my apartment.
-The lights were on.
 The movie was still playing.
 The couch was a mess.
-The remote was gone.
+The remote was in Middle Earth.
 And Nick and Bonnie were nowhere to be seen.

-For the next few days I searched desperately for any trace of Nick or Bonnie, but there was none.
-They had disappeared off the face of the Earth.
 I could tell you about the days spent in misery—where I couldn't stop wondering what had happened to my friends, where I couldn't sleep because I was plagued by nightmares—but those details aren't important.
 All you need to know is that such a thing had never happened before; I'd never Skipped anyone with me to Middle Earth.
 And then I'd lost them.
-Which was not a good thing.
-They could've been burnt to crisps by Smaug.
-Or ended up somewhere else entirely.
+They could've been burnt to crisps by Smaug or ended up somewhere else entirely.
 Hopefully not with orcs or goblins or trolls or any other evil thing.
 All I knew was that they were no longer in my world—which meant they were in Middle Earth.

 So, being the good and kind friend that I am, I decided to look for them.
 Of course, I had no control over my Skips.
 They came and went as they pleased.
 But after some long, serious thinking, I realized that the Skips always came whenever I was absolutely terrified and about to die.